thedougco/responsive.ly/_posts/2013-04-2-session-notes-for-karen_mcgranes_the_mobile_content_mandate.md

 She compares Verizon’s mobile content to Comcast’s mobile content.
 The Comcast version has summaries connected to navigation.
 She points out this is a vast improvement, particularly for mobile users.
 This is an example of developing a flexible system.

-##3.
-Don’t create content for a specific context.
+## 3. Don’t create content for a specific context

 Instead, design a system of content that is meant to deploy content to the broadest number of display systems.

 We don’t get to decide where people access our content.
 They–users–do.